-Significant progress has been made in recent years in the advancement of women and racial minorities in the workplace and the establishment of greater protections against discriminatory practices in the workplace.
+Significant progress has been made in recent years in the advancement of gender and racial diversity in the workplace and the establishment of greater protections against discriminatory practices in the workplace.
 In the U.S, there are many civil rights laws that are enforced by the Equal Employment Opportunity Commission.
-The Civil Rights Act of 1964 prohibits discrimination based on race, color, religion, sex and nationality.
-However, discrimination on the basis of race, gender, religion, nationality, and sexual orientation and gender identity continues.
+The Civil Rights Act of 1964 prohibits discrimination based on race religion, sex, gender identity, sexual orientation, and nationality.
+However, discrimination on the basis of federally protected characteristics continues.
 The SEC's revised disclosure rules now require information on how boards factor diversity into the director nomination process, as well as disclosure on how the board assesses the effectiveness of its diversity policy.

 Shareholder proposals on diversity may target a company's board nomination procedures or seek greater disclosure on a company's programs and procedures on increasing the diversity of its workforce, and make reference to one or more of the following points:

-- > Violations of workplace anti-discrimination laws lead to expensive litigation and damaged corporate reputations that are not in the best interests of shareholders; - > Employers already prepare employee diversity reports for the EEOC, so preparing a similar report to shareholders can be done at minimal cost; - > The presence of women, ethnic minorities and union members in workforce and customer pools gives companies with diversified boards a practical advantage over their competitors as a result of their unique perspectives; - > Efforts to include women, minorities and union representatives on corporate boards can be made at reasonable costs; - > Reports can be prepared "at reasonable expense" describing efforts to encourage diversified representation on their boards; - > Board diversification increases the pool of the company's potential investors because more and more investors are favoring companies with diverse boards; - > A commitment to diversity in the workforce can contribute to superior financial returns.
+- > Violations of workplace anti-discrimination laws lead to expensive litigation and damaged corporate reputations that are not in the best interests of shareholders; - > Employers already prepare employee diversity reports for the EEOC, so preparing a similar report to shareholders can be done at minimal cost; - > The presence of gender and ethnic diversity in workforce and customer pools gives companies with diversified boards a practical advantage over their competitors as a result of their unique perspectives; - > Efforts to increase diversity on corporate boards can be made at reasonable costs; - > Reports can be prepared "at reasonable expense" describing efforts to encourage diversified representation on their boards; - > Board diversification increases the pool of the company's potential investors because more and more investors are favoring companies with diverse boards; - A commitment to diversity in the workforce can contribute to superior financial returns.